craig8196/the-river-protocol/SPECIFICATION.md

 ## Timestamp
-Timestamps are 8 bytes and are milliseconds since the Unix epoch.
+Timestamps are 8 octets and are milliseconds since the Unix epoch.

 ## Packet Types
 Leading bit of Control value is set if message is encrypted.
 Bits that are not specified must be zero and are reserved for future use.
+The control value is added to the 5th octet of the nonce as part-of packet replay protection.
 Control:
 0 - Stream
 1 - Open
 2 - Reject
 3 - Challenge
 4 - Accept
-5 - Ping
+5 - Ping?

 ### Stream